top of page

 brief

 Kimberly Ann Priest is the winner of the 2024 Backwaters Prize in Poetry from the University of Nebraska Press for her book Wolves in Shells, as well as the author of Slaughter the One Bird (Sundress Publications) with books forthcoming from Texas Review Press and Unsolicited Press.
-A professor of first-year writing at Michigan State University, she lives in Maine and volunteers as a teaching artist for young writers at The Telling Room in Portland.
+A professor of first-year writing at Michigan State University, she lives with her husband in Maine.

 full